Explore our new BookBrowse Community Forum!

 4. The reviewer should remember that they are writing not for themselves or the people they want to impress but for the people the writer is hoping to reach.

 When writing book reviews, it's important to consider who your audience is.
-For BookBrowse, our readers are well-read, inquisitive and intelligent.
-They wish to find out about new books, find their next great read, and absorb a few interesting nuggets of information along the way.
-We want our reviewers to appear as the intelligent and well-read people they are, and if they have expertise in a topic we encourage them to express it, but they should do so in a way that talks “to” the reader in a conversational, approachable manner.
+We consider our readers well-read and inquisitive.
+They want to find out about new books, find their next great read, and absorb a few interesting nuggets of information along the way.
+We want our reviewers to appear as the authoritative and well-read people they are, and if they have expertise in a topic we encourage them to express it, but they should do so in a way that talks “to” the reader in a conversational, approachable manner.
 The review should be a forum to showcase the book, not to show off a reviewer's superior intellect.

-Should Book Reviews be Written in First or Third Person?
+Should Book Reviews Be Written in First Person?

-We don’t have a recommendation on third person vs. first person voice.
+We don’t have a recommendation on whether or not to use first-person voice.
 As a rule, writing in the third person lends the review a certain air of authority, whereas writing in the first person offers more of a personal connection.
 You should feel comfortable writing in whichever form best suits the particular book.

 Book reviews should be carefully structured with thought given to the arc, through-line, and shape of your review.
-Without the exhaustive plot reconstruction that usually determines the shape of most book reviews, you’ll need to pay special attention to your structure.
-Your review should not read like a list of bullet points or unrelated observations – it should be fluid, cohesive, and easy to read, and should be enjoyable as a piece of writing in its own right, so that even those who have read the book, or perhaps don’t believe they’re even interested in doing so, find it compelling reading.
+Without the extensive plot reconstruction that determines the shape of more summary-heavy reviews, you’ll need to pay special attention to your structure.
+Your review should not read like a list of bullet points or unrelated observations — it should be fluid, cohesive, and easy to read, and should be enjoyable as a piece of writing in its own right, so that even those who have read the book, or perhaps don’t believe they’re even interested in doing so, find it compelling reading.

 Feel free to be enthusiastic about books you love, and to thoughtfully criticize elements you find problematic.
 Seek to engage your readers, to excite or incite with your reflections, analysis, and opinions, and make them glad they took the time to read your review.